billvaglienti/ProtoGen/README.md

 The 16 and 24 bit float formats use the same layout as IEEE-754: the most signficant bit is a sign bit, the next bits are the biased exponent, the least significant bits are the significand with an implied leading 1.
 The 24-bit format uses the same number of exponent bits as float32 (8 bits of exponent).
 Hence float24 covers the same range as a float32, but with 15 bits of resolution rather than 23 bits.
 The 16-bit format uses 6 bits for exponent, so it has a range that is 1/4 of float32 (aproximately -2^31 to 2^31), but with 9 bits of resolution rather than 23 bits.

-floatspecial also provides routines to determine if a pattern of 32 bits is a valid `float`, and if a pattern of 64 bits is a valid `double`.
+floatspecial also provides routines to determine if a pattern of 32 or 64 bits is a valid `float` or `double`.
 In the case where a native floating point type is decoded directly from the byte stream (as opposed to being scaled from integer) these functions are used to make sure the floating point number is not infinity, NaN, or denormalized prior to loading the value into a floating point register.
 This is important for many embedded processors which have limited floating point environments that will throw an exception in the event of an invalid floating point.
 Any invalid floating point that is decoded is replaced with 0.

 ProtoGen assumes that the `float` (32-bit) and `double` (64-bit) types adhere to IEEE-754.
 ProtoGen's assumption of the layout of the `float` and `double` types is only a factor in two cases: 1) if the protocol you specify uses 16 or 24 bit floating point types (i.e. if a conversion between the types is needed) and 2) if a native 32 or 64 bit float type is encoded without scaling by integer, which will trigger the check to determine if the float is valid when it is decoded.
 If any of your processors do not adhere to the IEEE-754 spec for floating point, do not use 16 or 24 bit floats in your protocol ICD.
-If you set the protocol attribute `supportSpecialFloat="false"` then the floatspecial module will not be emitted and any reference to float16 or float24 in the protocol will generate a warning.
+If you set the protocol attribute `supportSpecialFloat="false"` then the floatspecial module will not be emitted and any reference to float16 or float24 in the protocol will generate a warning and the type will be changed to float32.
 In addition setting `supportSpecialFloat="false"` will cause ProtoGen to skip the valid float check on decode.

 bitfieldspecial
 ---------------